alexandrglm/myLearningCorner/z80asmmooc/contents/Course/MODULE_1:Sprite_in_machine_Code/A02_SettingUp_the_Environment.md

 ```

 ## main Symbol (Where the program starts)
-The first step in our program is *"taking the ownership* of the firmware functions as long as our program is going to set/define/configure/order *"what will happen"* while running it.
+The first step in our program is *"taking the ownership* of the firmware functions, as our program will set/define/configure/order *"what will happen"* on execution time.

 ```asm
 _main::
    ;; Disable firmware to prevent it from interfering with string drawing call cpct_disableFirmware_asm
 ```
-In this example, the code will draw a coloured string (typed before at the DATA area begining fixed on an specific screen position, by following these logical steps:
+In this example, the code will draw a colored string (predefined in the DATA area, positioned at a specific screen location) by following these logical steps:

-- 1. By setting up draw character colours.
+1. Set up the draw character colors.
-- 2. Then, calculating the video-memory location.
+2. Calculate the video memory location.
-- 3. Once configured the location, by printing the desired string in the video-memory.
+3. Configure the location and print the desired string in the video memory.
-- 4. Adding an infinite loop to maintain the string on the screen.
+4. Add an infinite loop to keep the string displayed on the screen.